SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==============================================================================================
 Date        Notes
 ==========  ==============================================================================================
-2017-02-06  * Added an example of failable numeric conversion initializers
+2017-02-06  * Added an example of failable numeric conversions
               to the :ref:`Initialization_FailableInitializers` section.

             * Updated discussion in the :ref:`Types_FunctionType` section